adi2004sz/DSPLabs-Project-MPU6050/README.md

 DspLabs for providing resources and guidance.

-Valentin Satangaciu for mentorship throughout the project.
+Valentin Stangaciu for mentorship throughout the project.

 ## **Contact**
 For inquiries, please reach out via GitHub.